-FATCA Filing Thresholds
+FATCA Filing Thresholds for Expats

 Here are the FATCA for Americans abroad filing thresholds:

-- Single or filing separately from spouse: If you have more than $200,000, or $300,000 at any time in the year in foreign financial assets at the end of the year, you’ll need to submit Form 8938
+- Single or filing separately from spouse: If you have more than $200,000 at the end of the year or $300,000 at any one time in the year in foreign financial assets, you’ll need to submit Form 8938

-- Married filing jointly: If you are filing jointly with your spouse, and have more than $400,000 or more than $600,000 at any time during the year in foreign financial assets at the end of the year, you’ll need to submit Form 8938.
+- Married filing jointly: If you are filing jointly with your spouse and have more than $400,000 by the last day of the year or more than $600,000 at any one time during the year, you’ll need to submit Form 8938.
 This applies even if only one of the spouses lives abroad.